Ronald Edmonds

 Ronald R. Edmonds (May 24, 1935 – July 15, 1983) was an American educator, author, and pioneer of effective schools research.

 Early life and career

 Edmonds was born in Ypsilanti, Michigan.
 He received a B.A. in American history from the University of Michigan, an M.A. in American history from Eastern Michigan University, and a certificate of advanced study from Harvard Graduate School of Education.

-Edmonds began his career as a teacher at Pioneer High School in Ann Arbor, Michigan in 1964.
-He was a faculty member at the University of Michigan's Labor School from 1968–1970, and Director of the Center for Urban Studies in Harvard’s graduate education program from 1973–1977.
+Edmonds began his career as a teacher at Pioneer High School in Ann Arbor, Michigan, in 1964.
+He was a faculty member at the University of Michigan's Labor School from 1968 to 1970, and Director of the Center for Urban Studies in Harvard's graduate education program from 1973 to 1977.
 From 1981 until his death in 1983, Edmonds was a professor in the Department of Teacher Education at Michigan State University.

-Edmonds served as assistant superintendent with the Michigan Department of Public Instruction from 1970–1972, and senior assistant for instruction with New York City Public Schools from 1977–1980.
+Edmonds served as assistant superintendent with the Michigan Department of Public Instruction from 1970 to 1972, and senior assistant for instruction with New York City Public Schools from 1977 to 1980.